grevian/palworld-ondemand/README.md

 ### Allow access to EFS from within the VPC

 Our EFS by default is assigned the default security group, which allows connections from all members of that default security group.
-Our ECS Service will not be using the default security group however, because we are opening Minecraft to the public internet.
+Our ECS Service will not be using the default security group however, because we are opening Palworld to the public internet.
 So, we need to add EFS access to the default security group (more advanced users may want to create a new dedicated security group with this rule and assign it to the mount points within the EFS console, however that will not be described here).

 Open the VPC console, find `Security Groups` on the left hand side.
 Select the default security group in the list, then click on `Edit inbound rules`.
 Add a new rule, select `NFS` in the `Type` list and put your VPC IPv4 CIDR from your checklist as the source.
 After clicking `Save rules` double check that it added successfully by viewing it in the `Security Groups` detail pane.

 ## Lambda

-A lambda function must exist that turns on your minecraft service.
+A lambda function must exist that turns on your palworld service.
 We do this with a simple python function that change the "Tasks Desired" count from zero to one when it is invoked.
 We haven't created the ECS service yet, but that's okay, because we decided on the cluster name and service name before we started.

 Because we are relying on Route 53+CloudWatch to invoke the Lambda function, it _must_ reside in the N. Virginia (us-east-1) region.

 From the Lambda console, create a new function using `Author from scratch`.
 I've used Python 3.9 but the latest version available should be fine.
-Call it `minecraft-launcher`.
+Call it `palworld-launcher`.
 The other defaults are fine, it will create an IAM role we will modify afterward.
 We do not need to specify a VPC.

 Once the function has been created and you're in the code editor, replace the contents of the default lambda_function.py with this: